rdp/sensible-cinema/experimental_readme.txt

 == How to Use ==

-Start playing your movie in its respective player, then startup sensible-cinema from the command line thus:
+Start playing your movie in its respective player, then startup sensible-cinema by running the file run_sensible_cinema.bat

-     C:\> jruby -S sensible-cinema

-It prompts you for an EL (Edit decision List) file (ex: bambi.txt), and then for a player file (ex: hulu_full_screen.txt).
+It prompts you for an EDL (Edit decision List) file (ex: bambi.txt), and also for a player file (ex: hulu_full_screen.txt).

 Sensible-cinema will now run in a console window, screen tracking the player to monitor its position, and react'ing appropriately.